polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ## 5. Generate your frontend

 Go to _"Endpoints"_, give your application a name, and choose a template.
-You can optionally supply a file comment header for your file at this point.
 Click the _"Generate"_ button, and after a couple of seconds, you'll get a zip file.

-Unzip the zip file Magic gave you, open a terminal/command prompt, go to the folder where the zip file was unzipped, and type `npm link`.
+Unzip the file Magic gave you, open a terminal/command prompt, go to the folder where the zip file was unzipped, and type `npm link`.
 When npm link is done, type the following into the same terminal window.